 In addition to receiving Residential Services, individuals should be linked to adult mental health and/or addictive disease services, as applicable, including Core or Private psychiatrist and Specialty services; however, individuals served shall not lose this residential support as a result of his/her choice to opt out of other behavioral health support/treatment services (unless these services are otherwise required by a federal program/fund source supporting a specific individual).
 The residential program must provide a structured and supported living environment 24 hours a day, 7 days a week with AWAKE staff on-site at all times.
 There must be a written Residential Crisis Response Plan that guides the residential provider's response to an individual's crisis episode while receiving residential services that diverts the loss of housing and promotes housing stability.
 This plan shall be developed in partnership with the individual and offer 24/7 access to a residential services specialist in the event of a crisis.
 The service site must be licensed by the Georgia HFR as a PCH or CLA facility which can provide support to those with behavioral health concerns.
 Each residential site must be arranged and maintained to provide adequate measures for the health, safety, access and well-being of the residents.
-Each resident facility must comply with all relevant safety codes.
+Each residential facility must comply with all relevant safety codes.
 All areas of the residential facility must be clean, safe, appropriately equipped, and furnished for the services delivered.
-12. The facility must comply with the Americans with Disabilities Act.
-13. The facility must maintain a written evacuation plan to be used in the case of fire or other disaster.
+The facility must maintain a written evacuation plan to be used in the case of fire or other disaster.
 An appropriate written certification of compliance must be obtained indicating that all applicable fire and safety code requirements have been satisfied.
 Periodic fire and other safety drills must be conducted.
-14. Evacuation routes must be clearly marked by exit signs.
-15. The program must be responsible for providing physical facilities that are structurally sound and that meet all applicable federal, state, and local regulations for adequacy of construction, safety, sanitation, and health.
-16. The site/facility location is integrated within the community and supports access to the greater community.
-17. Each individual has privacy in their sleeping or living unit.
-The common areas should be available to residents.
-18. Units have lockable entrance doors, with the individual-served and appropriate staff having keys to doors as needed.
-19. To the best extent possible, individuals sharing units have a choice of roommates.
-20. For sites in which an individual might have an extended length of stay, individuals have the freedom to decorate their sleeping or living units.
-21. Individuals have freedom and support to control their schedules and activities and have access to food any time.
-22. To the best extent possible and with respect to other participants, individuals may have visitors at any time, with the exception of during late night hours and overnight.
-23. As a part of the planning for when an individual will move to housing of his/her own choice, the Housing Choice and Needs Evaluation https://waiverprod.dbhdd.ga.gov/SupportedHousing/ must be completed and a Housing Goal established for every individual on their IRP.
-The only exception to this expectation is when an individual choses to opt out due to stable housing, personal choice, etc. 1.
-Residential sites are required to have an on-site residential manager/supervisor.
+Evacuation routes must be responsible for providing physical facilities that are structurally sound and that meet all applicable federal, sta 23.
+As a part of the planning for when an individual will move to housing of his/her own choice, the Housing Choice and Needs Evaluation https://waiverprod.dbhdd.ga.gov/SupportedHousing/ must be completed and a Housing Goal established for every individual on their IRP.
+The only exception to this expectation is when an individual choses to opt out due to stable housing, personal choice, etc. Staffing Requirements Residential sites are required to have an on-site residential manager/supervisor.
 Residential Managers/Supervisors may be persons with at least 2 years' experience providing MH or AD services and at least a high school diploma; however this person must be directly supervised by a licensed staff member (including LMSW, LMFT, APC, or 4-year RN).
-2. The Residential Manager/Supervisor is required to be on-site at the CRR I site at least 3x/week to provide oversight and supervision to the staff who provide Staffing Requirements direct daily services and supports.
+The Residential Manager/Supervisor is required to be on-site at the CRR I site at least 3x/week to provide oversight and supervision to the staff who provide direct daily services and supports.
 Persons with high school diplomas, GEDs or higher, who have completed the paraprofessional training required for DBHDD contracted organizations and under the supervision of a Residential Manager may perform residential services.
 A minimum of at least one (1) awake on-site staff 24/7.
-5. Providers should make adjustments for increased staffing as appropriate based on the clinical needs of the individuals within the residential program.
-1. CRR I provides minimum of (5) hours of daily residential rehabilitation services to an individual who requires an intensive level of structured support to Clinical Operations achieve/enhance their recovery/wellness, and increase self-sufficiency.
-2. Outcomes will be measured based upon: Reduction in hospitalizations; Reduction in incarcerations; Maintenance of housing stability;
+Providers should make adjustments for increased staffing as appropriate based on the clinical needs of the individuals within the residential program.
+Clinical Operations CRR I provides minimum of (5) hours of daily residential rehabilitation services to an individual who requires an intensive level of structured support to achieve/enhance their recovery/wellness, and increase self-sufficiency.
+Outcomes will be measured based upon: Reduction in hospitalizations; Reduction in incarcerations; Maintenance of housing stability;